chrisrhymes/chrisrhymes.github.io/_posts/2015-01-22-how-to-become-a-web-developer-part-3.markdown

 title:  "How to become a web developer - Part 3"
 date:   2015-01-22 20:38:07
 categories: training learning developer
-description: "MAking sure your web development work is backed up with version control, such as Git."
+description: "Making sure your web development work is backed up with version control, such as Git."
 ---

 One of the biggest lessons I learnt was to make sure you have all your code backed up.
 When working on a project you may add and remove lots of lines of code in a couple of hours and its easy to make a mistake and delete the wrong line and for some reason the all mighty UNDO funtion doesn't bring it back.